 I have been in the fitness industry since 2006.
-From a young age, I was involved in sport and fitness and wasted no time pursuing a Bachelor’s Degree in Exercise Physiology, obtaining a Cert IV in Fitness and Massage along the way.
+From a young age, I was involved in sport and fitness and wasted no time pursuing a Bachelor’s Degree in Exercise Physiology.
+Obtaining a Cert IV in Fitness and Massage along the way.

 In no particular order and for varying reasons, as a personal trainer, the biggest influences in my career in the fitness industry would be: firstly, my ex-girlfriend.
 She was kind of good looking, and I thought if I am going to keep this girl, I am going to have to train my backside off and make some money …

 All jokes aside, the role of personal trainers, group instructors, etc. is such a vital role in the community.
-With obesity on the rise, our younger generation playing more online than outside and certain diseases becoming household names, now more than ever it is up to those in the industry to make a difference.
+With obesity on the rise, our younger generation playing more online than outside.
+A certain disease becoming household names now more than ever it is up to those in the industry to make a difference.

 Personal training is a personal experience.
 You have to learn about becoming a personal trainer by using real equipment, with real people, in the real gym environment.
 We’re now lucky to educate students from Macksville in the south to Dorrigo in the west and Grafton in the north.

 The AIPT Coffs Coast Personal Training course is the only local course to provide this.
 I’m proud to be charged with the responsibility of developing our new Coffs Coast Fitness Leaders.

 The educational experience is also a very personal one and we only have limited places available in each course.
 The best way to find out more is to simply contact me via 0490 803 506 or firstname.lastname@example.org.
 The next course starts at the end of February, so the time to find out more is now.

 If you are looking to kickstart your own inspirational fitness story, drop in to see me at either Coffs Coast Health Club Toormina or Moonee!
 Contact Kylie directly on 0414 257 086 to get started today.
 More inspirational fitness stories can be found at www.myfitnessstory.com.au